Ten practical guidelines that will help you avoid getting injured

 Warming up and cooling down

 In the British climate, this is particularly necessary.
 Warm muscles stretch much better than cold muscles.
 Ligaments and tendons are much more likely to tear when the muscles are cold and inflexible.

-The warm-up procedure helps in several other ways, too, both physically in diverting the blood flow from non-essential areas to working muscles, and mentally, in focusing the athlete on the approaching event.
+The warm-up procedure helps in several other ways, too, both physically in diverting the blood flow from non-essential areas to working muscles, and mentally, in focusing the athlete on the forthcoming event.
 I would recommend at least 15 minutes and up to 30 minutes warm-up before hard training starts.
-In ball games this can often be done with a ball, carrying out various skill routines, but in all cases, it should start with 5 to 10 minutes of gentle movement, gradually increasing in pace, followed by 5 to 10 minutes of stretching, still in warm clothing.
+In ball games this can often be done with a ball, carrying out various skill routines.
+Still, in all cases, it should start with 5 to 10 minutes of gentle movement, gradually increasing in pace, followed by 5 to 10 minutes of stretching, still in warm clothing.
 After that, change to fast strides and eventually to short sprints, then stay warm and loose until the start.
 A sprinter might well take 45 minutes to warm-up for a 10-second burst of energy.
-During the cool-down period, which should last for 10 to 15 minutes after a competition or a hard training session, the body temperature returns to normal and the fatigue products are flushed out of the muscles, which reduce the chances of stiffness the next day.
+During the cool-down period, which should last for 10 to 15 minutes after a competition or a hard training session, the body temperature returns to normal, and the fatigue products are flushed out of the muscles, which reduce the chances of stiffness the next day.

 Check the course beforehand